walles/loadviz/README.md

 Provide a visualization of the current system load, covering CPU usage and RAM pressure.

-Only CPU load is measured.
+System and User CPU load are measured for each logical core of the system.
 RAM pressure has to be inferred:

 - If the user part is high on one CPU, getting CPUs with better single core performance might help.